gramacyan/await.js/README.md

 # await.js

-await.js is a lightweight javascript library that enables awaiting object state.
+await.js is a lightweight javascript library that facilitates awaiting object state.
 It is dependency-independant so it can easily be integrated into existing projects without any overhead or conflict.

 Although sharing some similarities, await.js does **not** follow the **Promises/A+** specification.
-There is no state process and success/error handling are not provided within the scope of await.js.
-The original intent is that await.js is a simple utility for async boilerplate.
+There is no state process, furthermore success/error handling are not provided within the scope of await.js.
+The original intent is await.js being a simple utility for async boilerplate.

 ### Example